huggingface/optimum-habana/examples/object-segementation/README.md

 # Object Segmentation Examples

-This directory contains two examples script that demonstrates how to perform object segmentation on Gaudi with graph mode.
+This directory contains two example scripts that demonstrate how to perform object segmentation on Gaudi with graph mode.

 ## Single-HPU inference